Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 - When used:
 	- When sequences are of similar length and you want to compare them across their entire span

+##### End-gap Free Alignment
+- Also semi-global
+- Definition: A special case of semiglobal.
+The alignment is optimized without penalizing leading or trailing gaps
+-
 ##### **Local Alignment**
 - Definition: Finds the best matching sub-sequences within the larger sequences
 - Smith–Waterman algorithm
 - When used:
 	- When sequences differ in length or only have shared conserved regions

-##### End-gap Free Alignment
-- Definition: A special case of semiglobal.
-The alignment is optimized without penalizing leading or trailing gaps
--